sajjadGG/book-python/_blogpost/ml-introduction.rst

 Unsupervised Learning
 ---------------------
-Input data is not labeled and does not have a known result.
+* Input data is not labeled and does not have a known result.

-A model is prepared by deducing structures present in the input data.
-This may be to extract general rules.
+* A model is prepared by deducing structures present in the input data.
+* This may be to extract general rules.
 It may be through a mathematical process to systematically reduce redundancy, or it may be to organize data by similarity.

-Example problems are clustering, dimensionality reduction and association rule learning.
+Example problems are clustering, dimensionality reduction and association rule learning:

-.. figure:: img/algorithms-unsupervised.png

-    Unsupervised Learning - Bez nadzoru

     * Klastrowanie (ang. flat clustering, hierarchical clustering)
     * Principal Component Analysis (PCA)
     * Sztuczne sieci neuronowe (ang. neural networks)

+.. figure:: img/algorithms-unsupervised.png

+    Unsupervised Learning - Bez nadzoru

 Semi-Supervised Learning
 ------------------------
-Input data is a mixture of labeled and unlabelled examples.
+* Input data is a mixture of labeled and unlabelled examples.

-There is a desired prediction problem but the model must learn the structures to organize the data as well as make predictions.
+* There is a desired prediction problem but the model must learn the structures to organize the data as well as make predictions.

-Example problems are classification and regression.
+* Example problems are classification and regression.

-Example algorithms are extensions to other flexible methods that make assumptions about how to model the unlabeled data.
+* Example algorithms are extensions to other flexible methods that make assumptions about how to model the unlabeled data.

 .. figure:: img/algorithms-semisupervised.png